STIK98/Disk-Catalogue/README.md

 A visual Representation of the final dataset can be seen in the added Figure.
 ![image](https://user-images.githubusercontent.com/77166586/118407278-61ee2c00-b680-11eb-8afa-141dcf830326.png)

+Important!
+The final YoungStars_Catalogue.txt file has a ';' delimiter.
+This needs to be taken into account when loading in the DataFrame.

 With the help of this Catalogue the rest of this Bachelor Project is excecuted.
 The second part will focus on Scorpius-Centaurus systems.
 Mainly:
 1. Lupus: DEC(-31°58 tot -44°30), RA(16h43 tot 15h33)
 2. Corona Australis: DEC(-35°55 tot -39°11), RA(19h29 tot 18h56)